MartianDreamer/simple-observable/README.md

 With this type of subject, the subscriber will only be notified about an event if it subscribes the subject before that event is published.

+#### BufferedSubject

+<strong>BufferedSubject</strong> is a subject which buffers a certain number of events that were published before.
+To
+create a BufferedSubject, a buffer size n is required.
+When a new subscriber subscribes a BufferedSubject, the next method will be called for all the events in the buffer.

+#### StateSubject

+<strong>StateSubject</strong> is a subject that has a state.
+To create a StateSubject, a default state is required.
+When
+a new subscriber subscribes a StateSubject, the next method will be called for the current state of the StateSubject.

+### Types of distributors